Someone once asked me this question.

 My friend stared at me, speechless.
 Talk about asking a simple question and getting a difficult answer!

 When you’ve worked in countries like South Africa and led organizational/societal change at home — or maybe if you’ve just lived long enough — you learn that change rarely comes about because of a single leader or strategy.
 To make substantive change, enduring change, it takes a variety of approaches.

-You need the moderates — the diplomats who can inspire courageous but peaceful protest; the people who can argue with the powerful without losing control.
+We need the moderates — the diplomats who can inspire courageous but peaceful protest; the people who can argue with the powerful without losing control.

-You need the people who will be uncompromising in demands and language.
+We need the people who will be uncompromising in demands and language.
 They’re not comfortable company at the dinner table, but they’re essential.

-You need the everyday heroes who will stay put in their seat on the bus, refusing to obey an unjust law.
+We need the everyday heroes who will stay put in their seat on the bus, refusing to obey an unjust law.

 And you need the people who, like a sword hanging over our heads, will threaten our peaceful, comfortable existence.